$10,000, $20,000, $50,000…

-Well, the same thing can happen on your website, even if it’s not as big a mistake as putting palm tree pictures on an Oregon based real estate website.
+Well, the same thing can happen on your website, even if it’s not as big a mistake as putting palm tree pictures on an Oregon-based real estate website.

 Something as simple as pictures that are irrelevant or unfamiliar to your target market can kill trust.
-Which is why, for every city, you operate in, set up a new landing page with market-specific sales copy, images, and videos.
+This is why, for every city, you operate in, set up a new landing page with market-specific sales copy, images, and videos.